 - On Composite Shot tab: Click “New Layer” (next to little green round “+” button), choose “Grade” (Layer), then click on newly-created Grade Layer, right-click, choose Rename and name it “Witness Protection” (it should now read “Witness Protection [Grade]).

-- On the “Witness Protection [Grade] Layer: Effects > little green round “+” button > Distort > choose Witness Protection.
+- Double-click the “Witness Protection [Grade] Layer: Effects > little green round “+” button > Distort > choose Witness Protection.

 - Again on Witness Protection [Grade] Layer: Double-click Effects > double-click Witness Protection > double-click Position > Use Layer: Face Track.